 Are Blackberries Bad For Parrots?

-Too much fruit isn’t always a good thing for parrots.
+Too much fruit isn’t a good thing for parrots.
 Fruit is quite high in natural sugar.
-While it’s healthier than refined sugar, too much can cause weight gain and obesity.
+While it’s much healthier than refined sugar, too much can cause weight gain and obesity.
 It can also cause:

 - Stomach problems